 Another controversy is single or double buoys.
 Both have their benefits and draw back.
 Two buoys will make it easier to spot your string, especially if your trailing buoy is a bright florescent color.
 However, two buoys will give you more buoyancy (which can be a bad thing) and it gives kelp paddy’s and other debris more chance to grab the rope and chalk one up for the pot thieves.
 Personally, I think debris in the water claims many more pots than pot thieves.

 Another plus and a big minus for single buoys is, if a buoy gets demolished by a prop the double buoy set up has a “back up”.
 In 9 years of doing this, I’ve gone out to pull pots that were double buoyed and only two times found a single buoy remaining.

 I use to double buoy my pots, but as I add new pots to my gear I use single buoys and have lost less gear.

 Marking the buoys

-It’s a good idea to put your CF numbers on each buoy.
+It is now a law to mark your GO ID # (found on your fishing license), on each buoy.
 It helps lessen the mistake of someone accidentally pulling someone else’s pot (how many blaze orange un-painted pots have you seen out there?).
 And in the off chance that a thief does take your pot, F&G may catch them in a check at the launch ramp.
-F&G will compare CF numbers on pots to the CF numbers on the boat.
+F&G will compare GO ID #’s on buoys to fishermen on boat.